dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2620: Marriage provides stability for intimacy.
+### T2620: Marriage is essential for providing a stable environment for sexual intimacy.

 |Support|
 |---|